Toufool/AutoSplit/docs/tutorial.md

 - **Direct3D Desktop Duplication** (slower, bound to display)
     Duplicates the desktop using Direct3D.
     It can record OpenGL and Hardware Accelerated windows.
-    About 10-15x slower than BitBlt.
+    Up to 15x slower than BitBlt for tiny regions.
 Not affected by window size.
+    Limited by the target window and monitor's refresh rate.
     Overlapping windows will show up and can't record across displays.
     This option may not be available for hybrid GPU laptops, see [D3DDD-Note-Laptops.md](/docs/D3DDD-Note-Laptops.md) for a solution.
 - **Force Full Content Rendering** (very slow, can affect rendering)